centreon/centreon-documentation/versioned_docs/version-20.10/integrations/plugin-packs/procedures/virtualization-hyperv-nscp-restapi.md

     --arg='--help'
 ```

-All available options for a given mode can be displayed by adding the
+All available modes can be displayed by adding the
 `--list-mode` parameter to the command:

 ```bash